Geforderte Mindest-Aufenthaltsdauer: mindestens 2 Wochen

 Wir sind Raucher

-Have driveway space for parking a small van/pop-up trailer, depending on the size/length.
-Let's talk about that.
+Have driveway space for parking a van/trailer.

 20 hours/week.
 4-5 days a week.
 Very flexible though.